citp/privacy-policy-historical/p/po/pol/pollingpoint.com.md

-> *The following text is extracted and transformed from the pollingpoint.com privacy policy that was archived on 2011-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111229231054id_/http%3A//today.yougov.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pollingpoint.com privacy policy that was archived on 2012-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120604010520id_/http%3A//today.yougov.com/privacy) for the most accurate reproduction.*

-# YouGov US Panel Privacy Policy | YouGov US Panel Privacy Policy | YouGov US Opinion Center
+# YouGov US Opinion Center

 Effective as of March 1, 2011.